dan-doyle/Interruption-Classification/README.md

 ```

 ## Set-up
 In creating our dataset we navigate to the Data Processing folder and run parse_transcript.py followed by extract_dataset_audio.py.
 The latter requires the [pydub](https://github.com/jiaaro/pydub) which relies on [Ffmpeg](https://ffmpeg.org/).
-Please first install Ffmpeg and then run command:
+Please first install Ffmpeg and then run the command:

 ```
 pip install pydub